input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 Your node is synced with the blockchain when it receives all the blocks that are created in the network in real-time.
 You can check that by following the below 2 rules:

-1.  execute the `node stats` command from above multiple times and check that the value of the lastBlockHash field is updated (with the actual blockchain values, there should be a new block created every 2-5 minutes);
+1. Execute the `node stats` command from above multiple times and check that the value of the lastBlockHash field is updated (with the actual blockchain values, there should be a new block created every 2-5 minutes);
-2.  compare the value of the lastBlockTime field (that is in UTC) with the local time of the node.
+2. Compare the value of the lastBlockTime field (that is in UTC) with the local time of the node.
 If the difference if more than 10 minutes, the node might not be `synced` even the node received blocks in the past (blockRecvCnt > 0);

 <a id="fund-stake-pool-owner-account-in-jcli"></a>

 # 3. Fund stake pool owner account in JCLI

-In order to register a stake pool in the blockchain, you will need to create a stake pool certificate and send it to the blockchain.
-This will require you to have enough funds to pay for the transaction fee.
-Note: Step 3.2 is going to change a lot depending on the time you read this article.
+To register a stake pool in the blockchain, we need to create a stake pool certificate and send it to the blockchain.
+This requires us to have enough funds to pay for the transaction fee.
+Note: Step 3.2 will change once the Incentivized testent is launched.

 <a id="create-an-account-address-using-the-script"></a>

 ## 3.1 Create an account address using the script

-Run the following command to download the `createAddress.sh` script into that location
+Run the following command to download the `createAddress.sh` script in the same location:

 ```sh
 curl -sLOJ https://raw.githubusercontent.com/input-output-hk/jormungandr-qa/master/scripts/createAddress.sh
 ```

-Make the script executable
+Make the script executable:

 ```sh
 chmod +x createAddress.sh